Cold Brew vs Iced Coffee: What’s the Difference Between These Drinks?

 What is Cold Brew Coffee?

 Just as its name suggests, cold brew coffee doesn’t use hot water.
 Yet, the brewing method is relatively simple.
 You don’t need to spend excessive amounts of money on a coffee shop’s cold brew when you can make cold brew coffee yourself.

 Cold brew is an extraction method, not a serving method.

+So what is cold brew and what makes it special?
 Cold brew is less bitter, more delicate, and has a smoother taste (1).
 These qualities happen because the oils and acids that cause unpleasant flavors are not soluble in cold water.
 Although cold brew coffee already tastes better than other coffee drinks, you can always find ways to make your cold brew taste even better.

 What is Iced Coffee?

 Iced coffee is another cold coffee beverage, but the brewing process is different.
 Just as its name suggests, iced coffee is regular coffee served over ice.
 So, you brew it using a more traditional approach with hot water.
 That hot coffee beverage is either chilled for a few hours or immediately poured over ice to create the refreshing drink you love to sip on in the summer.

 Now that you know not all cold coffee is alike let’s compare caffeine levels.

 Most cold brew coffee has more caffeine.
 The brewing process extracts more caffeine than an auto-drip coffee machine using hot water (2).
 So, cold brew concentrate will have more caffeine than an equal part of traditionally hot brewed coffee.
 However, most people dilute the concentrate to create a coffee that is not as strong.
 It’s really the water to coffee ratio that dictates the caffeine in cold brew coffee.
 In other words: